shakilskp/Excel-For-Data-Analytics/README.md

-<b>Excel functions for combining text values
+<b>Excel functions for combining text values use of "CONCATENATE"

 <br> = CONCATENATE(A7,"-",B7)
 <br> = H2&"-"&I2&"-"&J2